robb-j/chowchow-auth/README.md

 - `endpointPrefix` – Where to put the authentication endpoints under (default: `/auth`)
 - `cookieName` – What to call the cookie that is set, (default: `access_token`)
 - `whitelist` – A whitelist of emails that can be authenticated, (default: `[]`)

-### Authentication Modes

-Each strategy works differently but they accept a `?mode=` query parameter when starting.
-This mode configures when happens when the authentication finishes.
-There are currently three authentication modes:

-- `cookie` – This method redirects the client back to `loginRedir` and sets the authentication as a cookie, useful for server rendered apps.
-- `redir` – This method redirects the client back to `loginRedir`
-- `token` – This method returns the user to a JSON page with the token in it, for development.

 ### Strategies